Alignment Tutorial using iHMP Data

 Setup

-For this tutorial, we will be analyzing two datasets from the NIH human microbiome project that were processed using different techniques.
+The datasets can also be downloaded manually.
 The first dataset can be downloaded here.
 The second dataset can be downloaded here.

-First, massSight can be installed via devtools:
+can be installed via

-We can then load the necessary libraries.
+Then, we can load the necessary libraries

 Loading iHMP data

-We can use the load_data() function to import LC-MS data in excel format from a variety of standard pre-processed formats.
+in excel format from a variety of standard pre-processed formats.

 loaded_data <-